 Organisation Incest Survivors Association (ISA) Purpose of Funding The funding will be used to advertise and promote the service offered by Incest Survivors Association Counselling Service, which provides counselling to children, adolescents and adults with a history of childhood sexual abuse and their families, either individually or in groups.
 The service aims to support survivors of incest by increasing their relationship skills and improving their quality of life through counselling sessions.
 Brochures will be produced to promote and inform the community about the counselling services offered by ISA.
 ISA will promote their services through the production of brochures, and through the local media such as the newspapers and radio.
 Target Group All Town of Vincent residents from primary school aged children, adolescents and adults that have been affected by childhood sexual abuse.
-Services Provided by 1 the Organisation Psychological counselling on site or via phone • Information, referral and support to individuals or groups, on site or via phone.
-Incorporated Yes Number of Vincent J 1 Residents Serviced lived in the Town of Vincent.
+Services Provided by the Organisation Incest Survivors Association provides the following services; Psychological counselling on site or via phone Information, referral and support to individuals or groups, on site or via phone.
+Incorporated Yes Number of Vincent Residents Serviced Last financial year ISA provided services to 125 clients of which 4 lived in the Town of Vincent.
 However, through local promotion and advertising of the services ISA offers, it is believed that the number of clients from the Town will increase.